 I create a folder called Excel beneath the Documents folder.
-In this folder, I create subfolders to store my work.
+In this folder, I create subfolders to organize my work into categories.
 You can see a screen grab of my Excel folder in the sidebar (of course, your needs will be different to mine).